cloud-native-toolkit/template-node-react/README.md

-# catalyst-webui-react
+# template-node-react

-A starter kit that demonstrates full developer lifecycle for a Web UI in IBM Cloud
+The starter kit has been moved to https://github.com/IBM/template-node-react